Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 Features:

-The Phase 5 Wahoo is a surf-style wakesurf board engineered for larger riders seeking a dynamic and responsive ride.
-Available in 53" and 56" sizes, it accommodates riders up to 250 lbs, making it an excellent choice for those desiring both stability and agility on the water.
+The Phase 5 Wahoo is a surf-style wakesurf board designed for larger riders who crave a responsive and lively ride.
+Offered in 53" and 56" widths, it supports riders up to 250 lbs, delivering a perfect balance of stability and agility.

 Pros of this Board